-As of December 2011, and the project has progressed from SPIRIT to SPIRIT 2.0, the project staff have worked hard to maintain both the intellectual merit and the broader impacts of the project, as originally described in both of the projects (ITEST and DRK12).
+As of December 31, 2012, and as the project has progressed from SPIRIT to SPIRIT 2.0, the project staff have worked hard to maintain both the intellectual merit and the broader impacts of the project, as originally described in both of the projects (ITEST and DRK12).
 Those important intellectual merit and broader impact considerations are now reviewed.

 The intellectual merit of the project is represented by both the professional development model undertaken within the initial SPIRIT project (funded by ITEST), and the "touch point" curriculum being developed in the SPIRIT 2.0 project (as funded by DRK12).
 The ability to now work closely with SPIRIT trained teachers as a source of creative ideas and developing lessons to support an evolving educational robotics curriculum has been critical to our success to date in curriculum development.
 The intellectual merit of the project is also represented by the new "open source" CEENBoT robotics platform, that was initially conceptualized in the SPIRIT project, and that is now being refined with teacher input.
 Further, this teacher input has led to a robust SPIRIT cyberinfrastructure strategy for the flexible delivery of lessons to teachers using the Internet.
-This further curriculum development effort of the SPIRIT project (as supported by DR12) is creating web-based mechanisms for teachers to select compatible lesson components by grade level, STEM topic and national standards, as well as the use of an electronic "On-Call Technician" that will be able to eventually diagnose CEENBoT malfunctions and eventually guide teachers in repair and maintenance strategies.
-The overall SPIRIT project has also led to several relationships with school districts that have agreed to pilot test and field test the evolving curriculum resources and that work is progressing nicely to refine the curriculum and to investigate the impact of its use with students.
+This further curriculum development effort of the SPIRIT project (as supported by DR12) is creating web-based mechanisms for teachers to select compatible lesson components by grade level, STEM topic and national standards, as well as electronic "On-Call Technician" features that help to diagnose CEENBoT malfunctions and guide teachers in repair and maintenance strategies.
+The overall SPIRIT project has also led to several relationships with school districts that have pilot tested and field tested the evolving curriculum resources and that work is continuing nicely to refine the curriculum and to investigate the impact of its use with students.